Matt Robinson: Humanity Over Everything

 How important is compassion, and what can be done to cultivate it in life?

 What are your future plans?
-What are your goals, dreams, ambitions?
+What are your goals, dreams, and ambitions?

 I’m a filmmaker, so I’ll continue to make films, and I’ve written a book, which is being published, where I have shared my experiences.
 I am really excited about this.
 I am also starting a charity called “Migration Relief” together with my partner Farah, solely aimed at helping refugee populations because they are the most dispossessed people on the planet, independent of race, religion, and country.

-Can you tell me a leadership quote that has had a big influence and impact in your life inspiring you both in professional but also in your life?
+Can you tell me a leadership quote that has had a big influence and impact in your life inspiring you both in professionally but also in your life?

 This isn’t a quote from a real person, but it is a quote from a film.
 However, I think it matches life perfectly, and it’s from the film Gladiator and its hero, Maximus Decimus Meridius, who says, “What we do in life echoes in eternity.”
 I absolutely adore it; it is my favourite leadership quote.